Fed poised to attack inflation with another interest rate hike

 In fact, it is rare that the central bank moves so decidedly without causing a downturn, and there are signs of concern among Fed policymakers.

+"Brace yourself," Swonk said on Twitter, likening the surge in inflation to a cancer that will spread if left untreated.
+She said the policy rate will have to rise to a 3.75-4.0 percent range, which would mean another 150 basis points of increase in coming months.

-Kansas City Fed President Esther George dissented at the June meeting, saying she preferred a smaller half-point rate hike and warning that going too fast could be "unsettling" and raise recession fears.
+Kansas City Fed President Esther George dissented at the June meeting, warning that going too fast could be "unsettling" and raise recession fears.

 GDP in the first quarter contracted 1.6 percent, and the first reading on the April-June period is due out Thursday.
 Though the consensus forecast calls for modest growth, many economists expect a downturn.